Best Tablets With Stylus For Note Taking

 • Stylus Included?: No

-The tablet itself is fantastic.
-It has an excellent display, runs full Windows, and has a sleek design coupled with the Signature Keyboard that really lets you get in on some of that productivity action.
+It has a sleek design coupled with the Signature Keyboard that really lets you get in on some of that productivity action.
 (You have to buy the keyboard separately, but it really can turn your tablet into a laptop) The reason why I really like this tablet for note-taking is that in some classroom situations where you need a laptop, the Surface can act as one.
+Giving you access to software that’s not available on Android or iPad OS.

 Pros